addyosmani/backbone-fundamentals/chapters/06-bbb.md

 });
 ```

 The first option defined in the above config is `deps: ['main']`.
 This informs RequireJS to load up our main.js file, which is considered the entry point for our application.
 You may notice that we haven't specified any other path information for `main`.

-This is because as we haven't overridden the path to our scripts using the `baseUrl` option, Require will infer this using the path from our `data-main` attribute in index.html.
+Require will infer the default `baseUrl` using the path from our `data-main` attribute in index.html.
 In other words, our `baseUrl` is `app/` and any scripts we require will be loaded relative to this location.
+We could use the `baseUrl` option to override this default if we wanted to use a different location.

 The next block is `paths`, which we can use to specify paths relative to the `baseUrl` as well as the paths/aliases to dependencies we're likely to regularly reference.